Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 When Frank Lloyd Wright was a baby, his mother dreamed that he would become a great architect.
 She gave him blocks to play with and he learned that shapes are made up of many other shapes.
 As he grew up, he loved finding shapes in nature.
 Wright went on to study architecture and create buildings that were one with the natural world around them.
 He became known as one of the greatest American architects of all time.

-Lauren Stringer has illustrated many celebrated picture books, including Deer Dancer by Mary Lyn Ray; The Princess and Her Panther by Wendy Orr; Scarecrow and Snow, both written by Cynthia Rylant; as well as her own Winter Is the Warmest Season and When Stravinsky Met Nijinsky.
+Lauren Stringer has illustrated many celebrated picture books, including Deer Dancer by Mary Lyn Ray; The Princess and Her Panther by Wendy Orr; Scarecrow and Snow, both written by Cynthia Rylant; as well as her own Winter Is the Warmest Season, When Stravinsky Met Nijinsky, and Dark Was Done.
 She lives with her family in Minneapolis, Minnesota.
 Visit her at LaurenStringer.com.

 This picture book biography of Frank Lloyd Wright addresses the question: Do seeds planted early in life bloom into greatness?
 Wright’s mother decorated the walls of his nursery with pictures of architectural marvels and gave him the toy that would most spark his imagination: a set of wooden blocks.
 Readers witness a young Wright creating elaborate designs with his blocks and discovering through play how shapes are made of other shapes.
 Later in life, while performing manual labor on his uncle’s farm, Wright kept his mind busy by pondering connections between geometric shapes and the natural world around him.
 When he became an architect, he synthesized these sensibilities into buildings that were remarkable for their fluid yet geometric design, in harmony with the landscape around them.
 The text makes no mention of more controversial aspects of Wright’s life; Going’s focus on a successful career born of childhood passions keeps the narrative child-friendly and seamless.
 Acrylic, gouache, watercolor, and colored pencil illustrations depict many of Wright’s more famous structures, such as Fallingwater and the Guggenheim Museum, using earth tones that reflect Wright’s reverence for nature.
 The book is designed in a square format, echoing Wright’s distinctive red square signature.
 VERDICT A pleasing addition to picture book biography or art collections for children.